danclong/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 ```

 As you can see, the `data-wp-each` directive has generated a `<li>` element for each fruit in the array, and the `data-wp-text` directive has been processed, populating each `<li>` with the correct fruit name.

-This Server Directive Processing provides several benefits:

-1. **Faster Initial Render**: The browser receives HTML that's ready to display immediately, without waiting for JavaScript to manipulate the DOM.

-2. **Better SEO**: Search engines can easily index the content because it's present in the initial HTML.

-3. **Enhanced Performance**: The client-side JavaScript has less work to do on page load, as the initial state is already correctly rendered.

-4. **Improved Accessibility**: Users with JavaScript disabled or slow connections see the correct content immediately.

 ### 5. Continuing the interactivity on the client